google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_2.rst

            - Used the advanced configuration to set a URL that will be used when cutter tries to make an openurl call.
          * - 1398
            - System Manager crash
-           - Fixed the crash underlying cause.
+           - Fixed the crash's underlying cause.
          * - 1401
            - No notification when System Manager Asset Cache size is exceeded causing performance issues
            - Added a logging record when System Manager Asset Cache size is exceeded.